 6. Reusable K Cups For Keurig Set of 4, $9.95

 Ditch your single-use Keurig K Cups for this pack of four handy reusable single-cup filters that not only eliminate plastic usage but allow you to use the ground coffee of your choice in your Keurig machine.
 They’re currently compatible with multiple models, but some older versions of the coffee maker won’t accept the reusable cups.
 Be sure to check your Keurig model before purchasing.

-When you sign up for a Grove Collaborative subscription, you not only have access to the reusable soap bottle and soap refills above, but you can receive dozens of other Earth-friendly alternatives for your home and personal care routine.
-Once you opt for the hand soap starter kit, you can continually buy the soap refills that help reduce packaging waste.
+When you sign up for a Grove Collaborative subscription, you not only have access to the reusable soap bottle and soap refill combo above, but you can receive dozens of other Earth-friendly alternatives for your home and personal care routine.
+Once you opt for the hand soap starter kit, you can continually buy the soap refills that come in an aluminum bottle to help reduce packaging waste.

 With so many reusable water bottle options these days, there’s virtually no excuse to continue using plastic water bottles to stay hydrated.
-One of our favorite brands that continually keeps beverages cold for up to 24 hours is Hydro Flask, which also happens to be a best seller on Amazon.
+One of our favorite brands that continually keeps beverages cold for up to 24 hours is Hydro Flask.
 Not only does this bottle’s TempShield vacuum-insulated stainless steel technology actually work, the company’s #RefillForGood initiative is at the forefront of educating consumers on the harm of single-use plastics.

 When it’s time to replace your disposable toothbrush, Pubic Goods’ environmentally-friendly bamboo option is your best bet.
 The handle is 100 percent biodegradable, yet its bristles are still soft for sensitive teeth and gums.